Use of the U-value insulation calculator

 8 Print to PDF and save and load layers

 The print function works only in the previous Silverlight version of the calculator.
-In the current version you can use other tools, e.g. the print screen button.
+In the current version you can use other tools, e.g. the print screen button or the print menu of the used browser.

 In the Silverlight version click on the print button to save the calculation as a pdf file.